About

 “Every woman who heals herself, helps heal all women who came before her, and all those who come after her.”
 (Christine Northrup, Women’s Bodies, Women’s Wisdom)

 Sadly, traditional yoga is rooted in misogyny, with hierarchal structures built on power and physical prowess.
-From my personal practice, training and research, I have created the resources within sistasista to offer refreshing and freeing tools that tender and nurture the womb space.
+From my personal practice, training and research, I have created the resources within sistasista to offer woman centred tools that tender and nurture the womb space.

 There is so much magic in here for you, and it means a lot to me to be able to support women on their healing journey as a woman who has been through HA herself.